 Meetings: Most meetings are offered in person at OSU's Cordley Hall, Room 2602.
 Free parking is available in the lot at 27th & Orchard.
 All meetings are also available on Zoom, and with remote speakers sometimes only available on Zoom.
 NATS members receive an email link to the Zoom meeting; it's also posted on this website a day or two before the meeting.

-Christopher completed work for his master’s degree at Fresno State.
-He is currently a Ph.D. student at UC Merced where he works on a number of fungal ecology projects in the Sierra Nevada Foothills.
 This will be a hybrid meeting, in person and on Zoom.
 The in person meeting will be in OSU's Cordley Hall, Room 2602.
 Free parking is available in the lot at 27th & Orchard.
-NATS members will receive an email with a link to join the Zoom meeting, and for non-members a registration link will be posted here several days before the meeting.
+NATS members will receive an email with a link to join the Zoom meeting, and a registration link for non-members will be posted here several days before the meeting.

 Hot off the press: NATS has developed an "Ethical, Sustainable and Common Sense Guide to Harvesting Truffles".
 By following these guidelines to protect the truffle environment and minimize harvest of immature truffles, we can help to ensure the sustainability of Oregon truffling.